0x0000d3ad/DosPunks/README.md

  - `DosPunks1155` - ERC 1155 contract *from* which we will migrate.
 This is a *test contract only*.
 On the main net, this will be replaced by the Open Sea contract.
  - `dos_punks_migration_test.py` - Contains python code to demonstrate migration functionality.

+# Private Key Disclaimer
+ No mention of private keys would be complete without an obligatory disclaimer on the safety of your [mnemonic phrase](https://docs.safepal.io/safepal-hardware-wallet/security-features/software-security/mnemonic-phrase).
+For this project, you will need *two* addresses, one for the deployer, one for the NFT owner.
+They will be stored in the following files:

+ 1. `.devsecret` - Deployer mnemonic
+ 2. `.secret` - NFT recipient mnemonic

+ It is *highly* recommended that you do not use existing mnemonics, i.e. that these dev wallets are used for dev purposes *only* and do not contain any real assets other than perhaps test net Ethereum.

 # Installation
  Dependencies include: